 Achilles tendinitis causes pain along the back of the leg near the heel.
 The Achilles tendon is the largest tendon in the body and it connects the calf muscles to your heel bone.
-Anytime you walk, run or jump, the Achilles tendon is used and can withstand great stresses.
-However, due to the high stresses, overuse and degeneration, it is prone to tendinitis.
+Anytime you walk, run or jump, the Achilles tendon is used and can withstand great stress.
+However, due to overuse and degeneration, it is prone to tendinitis.

 Tendinitis is inflammation of a tendon.
 Inflammation is the body’s natural response to injury or disease.
-There are two types of tendinitis of the Achilles depending on which part of the tendon is inflamed.
+There are two types of Achilles tendinitis, depending on which part of the tendon is inflamed.

-- Noninsertional: fibers in the middle portion of the tendon have started to breakdown with tiny tears, swell and thicken.
+- Noninsertional: fibers in the middle portion of the tendon start to break down with tiny tears, swell and thicken.
 This tendinitis commonly affects younger, active people.

 - Insertional: involves the lower portion of the heel, where the tendon attaches to the heel bone.

-Tendinitis of the Achilles is not related to a specific injury and can occur at any time, even in patients who are not active.
+Achilles tendonitis is not related to a specific injury and can occur at any time, even in patients who are not active.
 It’s often the result of repetitive stress to the tendon.
-Sudden increase in the amount or intensity of exercise, tight calf muscles and bone spurs can aid in the likelihood of someone developing tendinitis.
+Sudden increase in the amount or intensity of exercise, tight calf muscles or bone spurs can aid in the likelihood of someone developing tendinitis.

 - Pain and stiffness along the Achilles tendon in the morning